si-m/lorentz_attractor/Readme.md

-# Playing with p5.js and lorentz chaotic ecuations.
+# Playing with p5.js and lorentz chaotic equations.

 ![example](https://imgur.com/a/4B9ZF)